 Posted By Create

-It’s Black Friday this weekend.
-With all the extra demand comes a toll on the environment as delivery companies overextend themselves and unsustainable companies continue their damaging practices.
+It’s Black Friday this week and with all the extra demand comes a toll on the environment as delivery companies overextend themselves and unsustainable companies continue their damaging practices.
 Not to mention the impact this has on small businesses who are following their passions and supporting our communities.

 You can vote with your spending this season for a future you’d like to see.
 Many of the small businesses who choose to build their websites with us are working for the betterment of our planet and their communities.
 Every day we see small business owners who are supporting charities close to their hearts, putting the environment first in the things that they do and innovating new ideas that bring people together, work to create social change and make a difference.